-The following table presents fees for professional audit services rendered by PricewaterhouseCoopers LLP for the audit of the Company's annual financial statements for the years ended December 28, 2003 and December 29, 2002 and fees billed for other services rendered by PricewaterhouseCoopers LLP during those periods.
+The following table presents fees for professional audit services rendered by PricewaterhouseCoopers LLP for the audit of the Company's annual consolidated financial statements and system of internal controls over financial reporting for the year ended January 2, 2005 and the annual consolidated financial statements for the year ended December 28, 2003 and fees billed for other services rendered by PricewaterhouseCoopers LLP during those periods.

-FY 2003 FY 2002
+FY 2004 FY 2003

-Audit Fees (1) \$ 384,733 \$ 442,653
+Audit Fees (1) \$ 728,500 \$ 384,733

-Audit-Related Fees (2) 130,499 29,361
+Audit-Related Fees (2) 113,357 130,499

-Tax Fees (3) 81,200 69,511
+Tax Fees (3) 143,835 81,200

-All Other Fees (4) 3,000 4,150
+All Other Fees (4) 11,285 3,000

-\$ 599,432 \$ 545,675
+\$ 996,977 \$ 599,432

-- Audit Fees consist of the aggregate fees billed for professional services rendered for the audit of the Company's annual financial statements and reviews of the financial statements included in the Company's Quarterly Reports on Form 10-Q and services that are normally provided by the independent accountants in connection with statutory and regulatory filings or engagements.
-In addition, this category includes fees billed to Piedmont Coca-Cola Bottling Partnership, in which the Company beneficially owns a 77.326% interest, of \$68,967 and \$79,000 for professional services rendered for the audit of its financial statements for the fiscal years 2003 and 2002, respectively. - (2) Audit Related Fees consist of the aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements and are not reported under "Audit Fees."
-For fiscal year 2003, these fees were billed for audits of the Company's employee benefit plans, other agreed-upon procedures, consulting services relating to Section 404 of the Sarbanes-Oxley Act of 2002, and review and evaluation of internal controls in the Company's new Enterprise Resource Planning system.
-For fiscal year 2002, these fees included fees billed for employee benefit plan audits and other agreed-upon procedures. - (3) Tax Fees consist of the aggregate fees billed for professional services rendered for tax compliance, tax advice and tax planning.
-For fiscal year 2003, these fees included fees paid for federal and state tax review and consulting services, tax audit services and other tax consulting services.
-For fiscal year
+- (1) Audit Fees consist of the aggregate fees billed for professional services rendered for the audit of the Company's annual financial statements and reviews of the financial statements included in the Company's quarterly reports on Form 10-Q and services that are normally provided by the independent auditors in connection with statutory and regulatory filings or engagements.
+For fiscal year 2004, these fees include fees billed for professional services rendered for the audit of management's assessment of the effectiveness of internal control over financial reporting. - (2) Audit-Related Fees consist of the aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements and are not reported under "Audit Fees."
+For fiscal year 2004, these fees included fees billed for audits of the Company's employee benefit plans, consulting services relating to Section 404 of the Sarbanes-Oxley Act of 2002, and review and evaluation of internal controls in the Company's new Enterprise Resource Planning system.
+For fiscal year 2003, these fees included fees billed for audits of the Company's employee benefit plans, certain agreed-upon procedures, consulting services relating to Section 404 of the Sarbanes-Oxley Act of 2002, and review and evaluation of internal controls in the Company's new Enterprise Resource Planning system.

-- 2002, these fees were paid for federal tax review and consulting services, tax audit services and other tax consulting services. - (4) All Other Fees consist of aggregate fees billed for products and services other than the services reported above.
-For fiscal years 2003 and 2002, this category included fees billed for financial planning services provided to certain officers of the Company.
+- (3) Tax Fees consist of the aggregate fees billed for professional services rendered for tax compliance, tax advice and tax planning.
+For fiscal years 2004 and 2003, these fees included fees billed for federal and state tax review and consulting services, tax audit services and other tax consulting services. - (4) All Other Fees consist of aggregate fees billed for products and services other than the services reported above.
+For fiscal years 2004 and 2003, this category included fees billed for personal financial planning services provided to certain officers of the Company.
+For fiscal year 2004, one hundred percent of these services were approved by the Audit Committee pursuant to the de minimis exception established under the Sarbanes-Oxley Act of 2002 and the regulations of the Securities and Exchange Commission.